Things to know before going to Bali

 When planning to trip to Bali, there are certain things you must make sure to know and do.
 Here is a non-exhaustive list of important points to consider before going to Bali, including visa, currency, vaccines, climate, what to pack, time zone, official language and safety level.

-Bali currency is the Indonesian Rupee (IDR).
+The currency used in Bali is the one used all over Indonesia: the Indonesian Rupee (IDR).
 You can easily change your dollars, euros or pounds before coming.
 You can change them at the airport, but you won’t have the best rate.
 It’s actually better to withdraw money with an international credit card.

 Health & vaccines for Bali

 Bali is a warm and humid destination.
 Therefore, you should have adapted gear with you for your stay and diving experiences.
 For example, take.
 Don’t forget to take at least two swimsuits, flip flops and a quick dry microfibre towel, which is so light and so useful.
-To go scuba diving in Bali, a 5mm wetsuit is a great choice when diving in Bali.
+To go scuba diving in Bali, a 5mm wetsuit is a great choice when diving in Bali if you are going to Nusa Penida (a bit colder); otherwise, a 3mm is more than enough.

 Timezone in Bali